October 6, 2010

 Resolving Conflicts in Relationships

-Think about the kinds of conflicts in relationship that happen in your daily life.
-These are typical:
+These are typical kinds of conflicts in relationships that can happen in your daily life:

 Nonproductive Ways of Dealing with Conflict